Primavera Sound 2026

-Primavera Sound 2026 is an upcoming music festival that will take place from 4 to 6 June 2026 at the Parc del Fòrum in Barcelona, Spain.
-It will be the 24th edition of the festival.
-It will be headlined by Doja Cat, Massive Attack and Bad Gyal on Thursday, The Cure, Addison Rae and Skrillex on Friday and The xx, Gorillaz and My Bloody Valentine on Saturday.
+Primavera Sound 2026 was a music festival that took place from 4–6 June 2026 at the Parc del Fòrum in Barcelona, Spain.
+It was the 24th edition of the festival.
+It was to be headlined by Doja Cat, Massive Attack and Bad Gyal on Thursday, (Note: All three sets, as well as Alex G and Mac DeMarco's performances, were cancelled on the day due to "adverse weather and technical conditions".)
+The Cure, Addison Rae and Skrillex on Friday and the xx, Gorillaz and My Bloody Valentine on Saturday.
+The festival also featured a surprise set from Olivia Rodrigo.

+In February, it became the second-straight edition of the festival to be fully sold out.
+Attendance was reported at 287,000.
+All three headlining sets on Thursday, as well as a few other performances, were cancelled because of heavy rain and winds up to 80 km/h.

 Background

 Primavera Sound revealed its 2026 lineup on 25 September 2025, the earliest reveal date in festival history.
 It featured headliners The Cure, who last played the festival in 2012 and gave the longest single performance in Primavera history at nearly three hours.
 Massive Attack are "performing for the first time at Primavera Sound to settle a historic debt" after cancelling their scheduled 2022 appearance.
 My Bloody Valentine and The xx had both been inactive since 2018.
+The edition's branding was a reference to the 1992 Summer Olympics, which were also held in Barcelona.

 The day splits were revealed on 21 October 2025.
 Lola Young was removed from the lineup because she cancelled all of her upcoming performances following an on-stage collapse.
 TV Girl and Sudan Archives were added in her place.

+On 4 December 2025, the artist names were released for Primavera a la Ciutat, the parallel program taking place in Barcelona city venues during the week of the festival.
+It included artists not on the festival lineup such as Mogwai, Yves Tumor and Current 93, as well as second sets by festival artists such as Blood Orange and Joey Valence & Brae.
+The seven venues used this year are Sala Apolo, Razzmatazz, Paral·lel 62, La Nau, LAUT, Enfants and CCCB.

+On 11 February 2026, the festival announced that it had fully sold out for the second consecutive year.

+The schedule for the Primavera a la Ciutat program was revealed on 9 April.
+On 28 April, a second set from Cara Delevingne was added as part of the Ciutat program.
+On 19 May, the festival map and schedule was released.
+On 21 May, the lineup for the Cupra Pulse stage was revealed, which included a DJ set from The Avalanches.

+On 26 May, the festival announced that Geese would also perform at Paral·lel 62 on the Wednesday of the festival as part of the Ciutat program.